super-linter/super-linter/README.md

 # Super-Linter
 This repository is for the **GitHub Action** to run a **Super-Linter**.
+It is a simple combination on various linters, written in `bash`, to help validate your source code.

+The end goal of this tool:
+- Prevent broken code from being uploaded to *master* branches
+- Help establish coding best practices across multiple languages
+- Build guidelines for code layout and format
+- Automate the process to help streamline code reviews

-Developers on **GitHub** can call this Action to lint their code base with the following list of linters:
+Developers on **GitHub** can call the **GitHub Action** to lint their code base with the following list of linters:

 | *Language* | *Linter* |
 |---|---|